 The main list of setlists and the contents of each individual setlist can be sorted manually, alphabetically, or by least-recently played (fresh).
-In addition, individual setlists can be sorted randomly and shuffled at any time: drag the list downward until you see the refresh control, then let go to re-shuffle the queue.
+In addition, a setlist's contents can be sorted randomly and shuffled at any time: drag the list downward until you see the refresh control, then let go to re-shuffle the queue.